 - Step 0: Research about the cryptocurrency you want to buy.
 Have a good reason beyond ‘because people tell me it will rise in value’ (nope, not always)

 - Step 1: Have bitcoin or ether.
 If you don’t have them, buy them first.
-Most of the pairing option is with BTC but ETH getting popular
+Many of the pairing option is with BTC and ETH

 - Step 2: Transfer bitcoin or ether to Poloniex, Bittrex or Binance (note: referral link)

 - Step 3: Select the currency you wish to get.
 Make the exchange from BTC or ETH

 - Step 4: Transaction complete; your altcoin wallet in Poloniex or Bittrex will hold the amount

 - Step 5: Guard it until you plan to sell it

 I would show Bittrex screenshot too but my account is stuck during SMS verification stage 🙁

 What should I know about buying cryptocurrencies, especially altcoins?